ledeniz/midi-footswitch/README.md

 - [x] Reading from digital input
   - [x] Fix Debouncing
   - [x] Configuration as momentary vs switch
-  - [ ] Use a stereo input jack for dual buttons?
+  - [ ] Use a stereo input jack for dual buttons
 - [x] Clean up the code
   - [x] Changing channel, CC number, etc should be easy to customize
   - [ ] Make code compatible for mono and stereo jack?